keunlee/k8s-operators-over-ez/docs/02/01-golang-operators-overview.md

   size: 3
 ```

 When this resource is created, part of the resource creation process involves adding "watches" on the resource.
 A "watch" is essentially an observer, which observes the current state of the resource.
-They can be added in code w/in the resource controller (see code below and templated code above):
+They can be added in code w/in the resource controller (see code below and/or templated code above):

 ```golang
 // --------------------